A. David, coming from Naioth, meets Jonathan.

 a.
 If your father misses me: David asked Jonathan to observe Saul’s reaction to David’s absence at an important feast held monthly for the high officials of state.
 David wondered if Saul would take the opportunity to reconcile or take the opportunity to kill him.

 i.
-The New Moon, and I should not fail to sit with the king to eat: Special sacrifices were commanded for the new moon (Numbers 28:11-15).
+The New Moon, and I should not fail to sit with the king to eat: Special sacrifices were commanded for the new moon (Numbers 28:11-15), at the beginning of each month on the Jewish calendar.

 b.
 If there is iniquity in me: Again, David seems somewhat shaken by the fact that Jonathan did not tell him about the attempted arrest at Naioth.
 David is asking Jonathan, “Am I in the wrong here?
 Are you still behind me?”
 Essentially, David says “If you really are working for your father and agree with him that I deserve to die, then just kill me now.”

 i.
 We have to see all of this from David’s perspective.
-He remembered that Jonathan’s support for him was challenged by the fact that his father was against David.
-He also remembered that Jonathan’s support for him was challenged by the fact that Jonathan is next in line for the throne and therefore might set himself against David.
+He realized that Jonathan’s support for him was challenged by the fact that his father was against David.
+He also realized that Jonathan’s support for him was challenged by the fact that Jonathan was next in line for the throne and therefore might set himself against David.

 ii.
 Jonathan’s response is the same as in 1 Samuel 20:2.
 He didn’t know that Saul set out to get David at Naioth, though previously his father told him everything.